akademsubotnik/router-project3/README.md

-A project to have different dockerized applications running on OpenWRT router
+A project to have different dockerized applications running on OpenWRT router/Raspi 3B

 ROUTER
-* Adguard : to block ads
 * Collectd : to collect router metrics

 RASPI
+* Adguard : for DNS and to block ads
 * InfluxDB : to store router metrics
 * Prometheus for to display metrics